ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 They automatically propagate up the call stack, until a handler is encountered.

-Suppose that instead of throwing our custom `ParseException` type, we would be fine with the method throwing `FormatException` or `OverflowException`.
+Suppose that instead of throwing our custom `ParseException`, we would be fine with the method throwing `FormatException` or `OverflowException`.
 Then this: